JohnXLivingston/peertube-plugin-livechat/support/documentation/content/documentation/admin/settings.en.md

 But in rare case, this can fail.
 For example if you have a reverse proxy in front of Peertube that does not allow Websocket connection for plugins.
-In this case, you can check this settings to disable Websocket connections.
+In this case, you can check this setting to disable Websocket connections.

 ### Prosody port